BRDA Gorica Hills wine region

 Smartno was just made to explore..

-Ok, so let's work with what you might just about know already about Brda and work towards a very pleasant surprise indeed for you!
+Ok, so let's work with what you might just about know already about Brda and work towards you visiting for a very pleasant surprise indeed!

-So, you probably know Green Slovenia makes fantastic wine.. and either you knew already or you just found out that we have 7 completely different wine regions.
+You probably know Green Slovenia makes fantastic wine.. and either you knew already or you just found out above that we actually have 7 completely different wine regions.

-Well, Brda is one of those 7 and it is completely & totally DIFFERENT to the other seven!
+Well, Brda is one of those 7 and it really is completely & totally DIFFERENT to each of the other seven!

-Brda is like a self sustaining island, cut off from the mainland, sitting in a far south western corner of Green Slovenia, with sun drenched Mediterranean hills rising high above the town of Nova Goricia on the Soca river, covered in vineyards and producing the first eagerly awaited Slovenian cherries of the season.
+Brda is like a self sustaining island, cut off from the mainland, perched on top of a far south western corner of Green Slovenia, with sun drenched Mediterranean hills rising high above the town of Nova Goricia on the Soca river, covered in vineyards and locally famous for producing the first eagerly awaited Slovenian cherries of the season.

-This region is called Goriska Brda, which means the "Gorica Hills", but fortunately if you just say BIRRRRDA, despite there being an awful lot of other hills in Green Slovenia, the locals will know which particular region you are talking about!!
+This mini region is called Goriska Brda, which means the "Gorica Hills", fortunately if you just say BIRRRRDA, despite there being an awful lot of hills in Green Slovenia, Slovenians will know which particular "hills" you are talking about, which is quite an accolade in itself!!

 Some French guests told us Brda reminds them of particular wine regions in parts of France and the roads are so wiggly here that you go in and out of Italy without even knowing it!